DWKL

-DWKL (92.7 FM), broadcasting as 92.7 Brigada News FM, is a radio station owned and operated by Brigada Mass Media Corporation in the Philippines.
-The studio and transmitter are located at The Crossroads Building, Maharlika Highway, Brgy.
+DWKL (92.7 FM), broadcasting as 92.7 Brigada News FM, is a radio station owned and operated by Brigada Group.
+Its studio and transmitter are located at The Crossroads Building, Maharlika Highway, Brgy.
 Isabang, Lucena.

-Despite its proximity to its flagship sister, the station primarily served the Lucena-Gumaca radio market with its own local personnel under its former news format.
+Despite its proximity to its sister station in Batangas, the station primarily served the Lucena-Gumaca radio market with its own local personnel under its former news format.

 History

-1987 - 2011: Bay Radio
+1987-2011: Bay Radio

 The station first went on air as 92.7 Bay Radio of the Baycomms Broadcasting Corporation, having a CHR format.
 Similar to most stations within the network, financial losses hounded the outlet until April 2011 when regional company Air One Global Advertising Corporation brokered 92.7 FM.

-April - June 2011: Failed move to Batangas
+April-June 2011: Failed move to Batangas

 Air One relocated 92.7 FM to Lemery, Batangas and installed a 30 kW antenna on a series of test broadcasts without any stingers except its temporary ID: You are listening to 92.7 DWKL, now on test broadcast.